SpongePowered/SpongeDocs/source/plugin/commands/creating.rst

 Error Handling
 ==============

-The ``execute()`` method may also throw a ``CommandException``, signaling that an error occured while trying to execute the command.
+The ``execute()`` method may also throw a :javadoc:`org.spongepowered.api.command.CommandException`, signaling that an error occured while trying to execute the command.
 If such an Exception is thrown, its message will be displayed to the command source, formatted as an error.
 Also, the commands usage message will be displayed.
-An ``ArgumentParseException``, a subtype of ``CommandException`` is automatically thrown if the commands arguments could not be parsed.
+An :javadoc:`org.spongepowered.api.command.args.ArgumentParseException`, a subtype of ``CommandException`` is automatically thrown if the commands arguments could not be parsed.